 DECLIC CLOTHING STORE AT BAYSIDE MARKETPLACE, DOWNTOWN MIAMI

-As far as the design of the store, this client wanted a slick modern design to show off the stock of high-end French and Italian men's clothing line.
+As far as the design of the store, this client wanted a slick modern design to show off the stock of high-end French and Italian men's clothing lines.
 As Miami architects, we could visualize how well the colorful clothes would play off of the solid color cabinetry.

 We gave him very modern cabinetry all done in two colors - glossy black and silver.
-The cabinetry had a mix of hanging space, and area for folded shirts, and a display area below a glass shelf.
+The cabinetry had a mix of hanging space, an area for folded shirts, and a display area below a glass shelf.

 The monochromatic cabinetry acted as a backdrop to the vibrant, multi-colored clothes.
 The store space was clearly organized and easy for customers to navigate.
 The design made it easy for the client to find what he wanted and buy it.

 THE ARCHITECTURAL PROCESS

 Working for a client who is going to open a store in a mall is more difficult than working for an owner who is going to build out a space in an outparcel or independent building.
 This is because the mall managers get an opinion.
 After the architect designs what the client likes, everything must be approved by the shopping center operator.
 In this case, the design of the actual store was well-liked, but coming up with a design for the store sign was more tiresome.
 The client and the mall could not agree on the sign.
 Finally, the project manager for Rouse came up with something everyone liked.

 Since we were the architects as well as the general contractors under our sister company, Alligator Construction Corp., we were very involved with the installation.
 We did not have much time to actually build the store since the client had come to us so late.
 We did our best.
 However, we were installing the cabinetry the night before the mall opened.
 We got there with the furniture in the nick of time just before the mall was going to seal the floors.